-302.4.3 Alternative thermal barrier assembly.
-When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative thermal barrier assembly, the assembly shall be qualified by one or more of the following methods:
+302.3.3 Alternative thermal barrier assembly.
+Where the spray-applied foam plastic insulation is installed as a component of an alternative thermal barrier assembly, the assembly shall be qualified by one or more of the following methods:

 1. Room corner fire tests in Section 302.4.1 or 302.4.2.

-2. As permitted in Section 2603.9 of the International Building Code or Section R316.6 of the International Residential Code, as applicable.
+2. Section 2603.9 of the International Building Code or Section R302.6 of the International Residential Code, as applicable.

-When a covering or coating is used to cover the spray-applied foam plastic insulation, the thickness of the covering shall be identified in units appropriate for the specific covering or coating.
-In the case of liquid-applied coatings, the installed thickness (in mils), in both wet film thickness and dry film thickness, and the corresponding application rate (in square feet per gallon) shall be identified and included in the test report.
+Where a covering is used to cover the spray-applied foam plastic insulation, the thickness of the covering shall be identified in units appropriate for the specific covering In the case of liquid-applied coatings, the installed thickness (in mils), in both wet film thickness and dry film thickness, and the corresponding application rate (in square feet per gallon) shall be identified and included in the test report.

-Assemblies tested in accordance with Section 302.4.1 or 302.4.2 shall be limited to the construction plane for which it was tested; i.e., if the assembly was only tested with insulation in walls, it is limited to installation in walls only.
-Assemblies tested simultaneously with insulation in walls and ceilings shall be acceptable for installation on all construction planes at the same time.
+Assemblies tested in accordance with Section 302.4.1 or 302.4.2 shall be limited to the construction plane for which it was tested, i.e., if the assembly was only tested with insulation in walls, it is limited to installation in walls only.
+Assemblies tested simultaneously with insulation in walls and ceilings shall comply as an installation on all construction planes at the same time.

-Where the spray-applied foam plastic assembly is tested in accordance with NFPA 286 or UL 1715, the assembly is suitable for use in all ceiling heights.
+Where the spray-applied foam plastic assembly is tested in accordance with NFPA 286 or UL 1715, the assembly shall be suitable for use in all ceiling heights.

-302.4.3.1 FM 4880 or UL 1040.
-Where the spray-applied foam plastic assembly is tested in accordance with FM 4880 or UL 1040, the assembly is limited to use in areas with a minimum clear ceiling height of 20 feet (6096 mm).
+302.3.3.1 FM 4880 or UL 1040.
+Where the spray-applied foam plastic assembly is tested in accordance with FM 4880 or UL 1040, the assembly shall be limited to use in areas with a clear ceiling height not less than 20 feet (6096 mm).

-302.5 Testing for alternative ignition barrier assembly for use in attics—general.
-When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e., without the use of a code-prescribed ignition barrier separating the insulation from the interior of the attic or crawl space), the assembly shall be qualified by one or more of the following methods:
+302.4 Testing for alternative ignition barrier assembly for use in attics—General.
+Where the spray-applied foam plastic insulation is installed as a component of an alternative ignition barrier assembly (i.e.: without the use of a code-prescribed ignition barrier separating the insulation from the interior of the attic or crawl space), the assembly shall be qualified by one of the following methods:

 1. Room corner fire tests as described in this section.

-2. As permitted in Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code, as applicable.
+2. Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code, as applicable.

-All testing shall be conducted with the foam plastic installed at the maximum density and maximum thickness intended for use.
+Testing shall be conducted with the foam plastic installed at the maximum density and maximum thickness intended for use.

-When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e., without a code-prescribed ignition barrier), the assembly shall be qualified by testing as set forth in either Section 302.5.1 (Test Method A) or 302.5.2 (Test Method B) of this standard or as permitted in the Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code.
-Assemblies tested in accordance with Section 302.5.1 or 302.5.2 are acceptable for installation on all construction planes.
+Where the spray-applied foam plastic insulation is to be installed as a component of an alternative ignition barrier assembly (i.e., without a code-prescribed ignition barrier), the assembly shall be qualified by testing as set forth in either Section 302.4.1 (Test Method A) or 302.4.2 (Test Method B) of this standard or in the Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code.
+Assemblies tested in accordance with Section 302.4.1 or 302.4.2 are suitable for installation on all construction planes.
 The requirements of this section apply to both an exposed spray-applied foam plastic insulation or to a spray-applied foam plastic insulation system using a covering.

-302.5.1 Test Method A. When Test Method A is used, testing shall be performed in accordance with NFPA 286 with the modifications specified in this section and shall use one of the configurations specified in this section.
+302.4.1 Test Method A. Where Test Method A is used, testing shall be conducted in accordance with NFPA 286 with the modifications specified in this section and shall use one of the configurations specified in this section.